 A screenshot from Google Analytics with the bounce rate SEO metric

-For example, a 75-80% bounce rate of a blog post is actually nothing terrible as it simply indicates that people came to the article, read it and left, which is a totally natural behaviour.
-As bounce rate doesn’t consider time the visitor spent on a page, it doesn’t necessarily mean that he didn’t find what he needed.
+For example, a 75-80% bounce rate of a blog post is actually nothing terrible as it simply indicates that people came to the article, read it and left, which is a totally natural behavior.
+As the bounce rate doesn’t consider the time the visitor spent on a page, it doesn’t necessarily mean that he didn’t find what he needed.

 Of course, it would be great if they clicked on other articles too (and you can consider the UX improvements in this matter) but you can’t always influence that.

 Besides the fact that this SEO metric is very relative in terms of the good/bad results, the numbers can also differ based on the industry/niche of your website as well as the source of the traffic.

 Bounce rate benchmarks based on different traffic sources by ConversionXL